-(ii) Contract assets and contract liabilities
+Contract assets and contract liabilities

-A contract asset is recognised when the Group has performed under the contract but has not yet billed the customer.
-Conversely, a contract liability is recognised when the Group has not yet performed under the contract but has received advanced payments from the customer.
+A contract asset is recognised when the Group has performed under the contract but has yet to bill the customer.
+Conversely, a contract liability is recognised when the Group has yet to perform under the contract but has received advanced payments from the customer.
 Contract assets are transferred to receivables when the rights to consideration become unconditional.
 Contract liabilities are recognised as revenue as the Group performs under the contract.